 So what’s a sentimental, space-limited urban dweller to do?

 As it turns out, you're not actually stuck with a cabinet full of china that’s destined to collect dust for eternity… or until you have some kids yourself and torment the next generation with a boatload of unwanted crockery.
 (Side note: how great is the word “crockery”?)
-You have a few options--we think these are the best ones:
+You have a few options.
+Some are included in the Washington Post's article that featured the Brooklyn Teacup!! titled Five Fresh Ideas for the family china nobody wants and the follow up article More ways to deal with your family china.

 Option 1: Make your fancy china your everyday dishes